MazlinaIsmail/mif-analysis-workflow/README.md

   \# here I know we have n = 60
   for i in {1..60}; do /Applications/QuPath.app/Contents/MacOS/QuPath script /path/to/groovy/script/create-project-and-load-images.groovy -a "$empty_dir[$i] $path_lst[$i]"; done

+5. For each project, get mean intensity value of DAPI -> get-mean-intensity-value.groovy

+  \# first create a text file containing paths to qpproj files for i in $(cat /path/to/qpproj-path.txt); do echo "["$(date)"]" $i; /Applications/QuPath.app/Contents/MacOS/QuPath script /path/to/groovy/script/get-mean-intensity-value.groovy -p $i; done

 To be continued .....